Timmy-Bergkvist/hiking-sweden/README.md

 - Text
 **Features Left to Implement**

-- Text
+- Host the platform on a server.
-- Text
+- Set up an email so user can send request for new hiking spots.
-- Text
+- Implement more features and design.

 ## Technologies Used
 - <a href="https://en.wikipedia.org/wiki/HTML" target="_blank"> Html </a>